mihirchronicles/mihirchronicles.github.io/content/notes/on-storytelling.md

 The last point brings me to next topic on how to run effective meetings if you are going to use them.
 Meetings aren't work.
 This social aspect of work is required for complex decision-making where no single person holds the entire context regarding a topic being discussed.
 Disciplined meetings are run by responsible players on the team to ensure no one's time is wasted.
 Tips on how you run meetings:

-- If you are in a managerial role—your job is to gather information, relay information or make a decision as a team.
+- If you are in a managerial role-your job is to gather information, relay information or make a decision as a team.
 And everyone on the team is being paid to attend the meeting to make progress on items that need decisions.
 Regard attendance as showing up for work.
 - Consider yourself a *chairperson* of a meeting.
 You are responsible for the effectiveness of every meeting.
 If they are not running smoothly, the *chairperson* is to be blamed, not the attendees or the subordinates.
 - Call meeting if you know what you want to accomplish and whether it requires a meeting.
 If you know what you want to accomplish, but if it can be done via email or a chat, then a meeting is not justified.
 Asynchronous communication is justified.
 - As a chairperson, you must identify who should attend and convince people on why they should come.
 You need to follow up with everyone on importance of their attendance.